unwire/handsoap/README.markdown

 1. Find the wsdl for the service you want to consume.

 2. Figure out the url for the endpoint, as well as the protocol version.
+Put this in a config file.
 	 * To find the endpoint, look inside the wsdl, for `<soap:address location="..">`

 3. Create a service class.
 Add endpoints and protocol.
 Alias needed namespace(s).